Barbara strengthens into tropical storm, threatens Mexico's coast

 The center said Barbara has moved very little over the past several hours, but is expected to pick up speed as it reaches the coast sometime on Wednesday.

-Between 3 and 10 inches of rain is forecast over southern Oaxaca once Barbara makes landfall.
+Between 3 and 10 inches (8 to 25 cm) of rain is forecast over southern Oaxaca once Barbara makes landfall.

 Mexico's national meteorological service said Tuesday that the storm's bands could reach as far as an eight-state swath of southern Mexico.